Skip to content

 • Grate the potatoes on a large-holed cheese grater.
 Then rinse the potatoes strands in a strainer.

-• Heat the oil (or butter) in a large skillet over medium-heat.
+• Cook in skillet.
+Heat the oil (or butter) in a large skillet over medium-heat.
 Sprinkle the potatoes evenly onto the skillet.
 Then press them down with a spatula.
 Let them cook for 2-3 minutes, or until lightly golden brown.
 Stir and then press down and cook for an additional 2-3 minutes.
 You may need to repeat a few times until the potatoes are golden brown.

-• Place the potatoes on a plate lined with paper towel to absorb any extra grease.
+• Serve.
+Place the potatoes on a plate lined with paper towel to absorb any extra grease.
 Season, to taste.
 Serve alongside your favorite breakfast dish!

 Notes